Supreme Summer Sipping in the City

 Deets: Truer marketing doesn’t exist; head over to Manhattan’s Alphabet City and try it for yourself.
 This potent yet piquant summer cocktail is made with seven different rums, coconut cream, fresh pineapple, orange, cane sugar and grated nutmeg.

-Anthony says: “Two of these and you will be lost.”
+Jacob says: “Two of these and you will be lost.”

 What: The Resurrection

-Deets: Grey Goose vodka, Campari, lime, passion fruit and hibiscus make the Resurrection rise to the top of Anthony’s preference list at Ophelia.
+Deets: Grey Goose vodka, Campari, lime, passion fruit and hibiscus make the Resurrection rise to the top of Jacob’s preference list at Ophelia.
 Sit back and enjoy the flavor of this tempting summer cocktail while soaking in the architecture, art and vistas from the 26th floor of the Beekman Tower.

-Anthony says: “The view here is the best in the city, and the drinks are all amazing — but this one is my top pick.”
+Jacob says: “The view here is the best in the city, and the drinks are all amazing — but this one is my top pick.”